MarilynWho/readme-generator/assets/output/README.md

 ## Usage

-use in console, type: node index.js
+To use program open console and  type: > node index.js

 ## License